 Using Form 2106-EZ.
 This form is shorter and easier to use than Form 2106.
 Generally, you can use this form if:

-- You were not reimbursed for any of your expenses, and - ÿ You are claiming vehicle expenses and you are using the standard mileage rate.
+- You were not reimbursed for any of your expenses, and - You are using the standard mileage rate if you are claiming vehicle expenses.

-If you do not meet both these requirements, use Form 2106.
+If you do not meet both of these requirements, use Form 2106.